-We believe that the personal benefits of travel and tourism should be available to everyone, without discrimination.
+A key part of our philosophy at World’s Highest OCR is accessible Extreme Sporting events and challenges for all; we believe that the personal benefits of events and challenges should be available to everyone and anyone, without discrimination.
 We understand that accessibility issues vary beyond physical disabilities, and, as well as those with mobility issues, can include those with visible and invisible illnesses, sensory disabilities, learning difficulties, injuries, allergies, medical conditions, and the elderly.
-We aim to provide a barrier-free and inclusive event, wherever possible.
+At World’s Highest OCR we aim to provide barrier-free and inclusive extreme sporting events and challenges wherever possible.